Optical properties and energy propagation in a dielectric medium supporting magnetic current: Abstract

 \section{Abstract}

-The aspects of the group velocity and the electromagnetic energy transport for a dielectric medium endowed with magnetic conductivity are discussed.
-The dispersion relations and the correspondent optical effects are examined for isotropic and anisotropic magnetic conductivity tensors.
-The group and energy velocities are presented and carried out for all the particular cases addressed.
-Our results state that a dielectric supporting magnetic current breaks the usual equivalence between group velocity and energy velocity that holds in a non-absorbing medium, while establish the equivalence between them in an effective absorbing scenario, two unexpected behaviors.
+We examine a dielectric medium supporting a magnetic current in connection with optical properties and energy propagation.
+The dispersion relations, propagating modes, and some optical effects are examined for isotropic and anisotropic magnetic conductivity tensors, with the latter ones implying nonreciprocal permittivities.
+The eigenvalues of the effective permittivity are carried out and associated with the optical symmetries (uniaxial, biaxial) and the subjacent crystal systems.
+Aspects of electromagnetic energy transport for such systems are also discussed, with the group and energy velocities being presented and carried out for all the particular cases addressed.
+Our results suggest that a dielectric supporting magnetic current breaks the usual equivalence between group velocity and energy velocity that holds in a nonabsorbing medium, while establishing the equivalence between them in an effective absorbing scenario, two unexpected behaviors.

 \keywords{Electromagnetic wave propagation; Optical constants; Magneto-optical effects; Birefringence}